Illinois in the American Civil War: Home-front support: Chicago and downstate

+Cook County and neighboring counites sent 36,000 men to war.
+The draft was unpopular but was seldom needed because Chicago paid irresistible cash bounties for men who volunteered.
+However, in the southeastern part of the state, draft resistance was fierce in several communities settled by Southerners who resented the increasing dominance of the Yankee element in the state's politics and economy.

+About four thousand Chicago soldiers died in the War.
+Pride in their heroism became memorialized in the tall statues standing guard over parks that were often named after Grant and Lincoln.

 War politics

 During the 1860 Presidential Election, two men from Illinois were among the four major candidates.
 Illinois voted in favor of Springfield resident Abraham Lincoln (172,171 votes or 50.7% of the ballots cast) over Chicagoan Stephen Douglas (160,215; 47.2%).
 Of minor consequence in the statewide results were Southern candidates John C. Breckinridge (2,331; 0.7%), and John Bell (4,914; 1.5%).

-Throughout the war, Illinois politics were dominated by Republicans under the energetic leadership of Governor Richard Yates and Senators Lyman Trumbull and Orville H. Browning.
+Throughout the war, Illinois politics were dominated by Republicans under the energetic leadership of Governor Richard Yates, a Southerner from Kentucky, and Senators Lyman Trumbull and Orville H. Browning.
 Democrats scored major gains in the 1862 election by attacking Lincoln's emancipation plan as danger to the state since it would bring in thousands of freed slaves.
 As a result, the Democrats had a majority in the legislature and in 1863, Browning's Senate seat, formerly held by Douglas prior to the war, was filled by the Democrats with the election of William Alexander Richardson.

 In the 1864 presidential election, Illinois residents supported Lincoln's re-election, giving the president 189,512 votes (54.4% of the total) to General George McClellan's 158,724 votes (45.6%).
 Within a year, Lincoln was dead and his remains had been returned to Springfield for burial.